Barrybee01/Ice_Project/README.md

 bond_map.py will read a lammps compatable structure file and produce a text file with all of the bonding information.
 Namely, it stores the atom IDs for every bond in the structure

+output_to_parquet.py is a script that will take the large space delimited text files made by the bond analysis code and convert it to a parquet file.
+These files are very helpful for column-oriented data and is able to be read in chunks when handling large data sets.